The Code of Academic Integrity

 • Improper paraphrase: Use of direct language, including phrases or full sentences, from source material without including quotation marks; the lack of quotation marks misrepresents those words as belonging to the writer, even when an in-text citation or equivalent is given.
 If the writer’s text echoes the word choice of the source material and that echoed word choice is not in quotation marks, the result is likely improper paraphrasing, even if an in-text citation is included.
 Proper paraphrasing requires source material to be restated in the words of the writer and attributed to the original author via an in-text citation or equivalent.

-6. Sanction Violation: Violating the terms of any sanction assigned in accordance with this Code.
+6) Outcome Violation: Violating the terms of any sanction or other outcome assigned inaccordance with this Code.

 Back to Top